Decidability in geometric grid classes of permutations: Introduction

-Thus the conclusion to \cite{albert2013geometric} posed the questions of whether it is computable, given the geometric specification of a geometric grid class, to determine its basis and generating function.
-We give a positive answer to these questions, as well as some other variants posed.
+This non-constructiveness represented a gap in the understanding of these relatively simple classes, and has presented an obstacle to their algorithmic analysis (e.g., see the comments in \cite{bassino2017algorithm}).
+Thus the conclusion to \cite{albert2013geometric} posed the problem of proving it is computable, given the grid specifying a geometric grid class, to determine its basis and generating function (see also \cite[\S 5.2]{huczynska2015well}).
+We give an upper bound on the size of basis elements and a resolve these problems.